isabelstoddart/BarTrackApp/README.md

 # BarTrackApp
 ## This is an app created by Isabel Stoddart, Cara Nielson, and Krishti Bhowmick for an iOS undergrad class at UT Austin.
 ### Description
-The app allows users to rate bars on Crowdedness, Wait Time, Scrictness, and Popularity.
-The users pick which bar they want to see and the ratings for that bar come up.
-The user can then add their own rating.
-The ratings are updated in real time using Firebase.
+The following is a prototype for an app created for an iOS programming class at The University of Texas at Austin.
+I created this app in collaboration with two other classmates.

-This is a beta version of this app and this app was never added to the app store.
+The app allows users to rate bars in Austin on multiple criteria including Popularity, Crowdedness, Strictness, Current Wait Time, and Average Wait Time.
+The app uses Firebase to update wait times and ratings in real time as users add new data.

 ### How to Run
 This app was created using Xcode.